Commercial Deployment Security Policies¶

 All applications must comply with Second Front’s Acceptance Baseline Criteria for vulnerabilities (CVEs):

-- All CVE vulnerabilities must be remediated.
-If remediation is not possible, a written justification or mitigation plan must be provided, along with a proposed remediation timeline.
+- You must remediate all CVE vulnerabilities.
+When remediation isn't possible, submit a written justification or mitigation plan with a proposed timeline.

-- Justifications must be reviewed and approved by Second Front’s security team before deployment to development or production.
+- Second Front's security team must review and approve justifications before deployment to development or production.

-- If a Critical or High CVE cannot be remediated, the security team must sign a risk acceptance memo before deployment.
+- If you cannot remediate a Critical or High CVE, the security team must sign a risk acceptance memo before deployment.

 External Data Connections (EDCs)¶

-All external data connections must be documented in the BoE and included in the Authorization Boundary Diagram; and each EDC must be reviewed and approved by Second Front’s security team before use in the application.
+You must document all external data connections in the BoE and include them in the Authorization Boundary Diagram.
+Second Front's security team must review and approve each EDC before you use it in the application.

 Authorization Boundary Diagram (ABD)¶

 An Authorization Boundary Diagram visually maps your system’s components, data flows, and security boundaries.
-It ensures your system integrates securely with Game Warden and meets DoD deployment standards.
+It ensures your system integrates securely with Game Warden and meets DoW deployment standards.

-All customers must submit an Authorization Boundary Diagram in accordance with DoD deployment standards.
+All customers must submit an Authorization Boundary Diagram in accordance with DoW deployment standards.
 This diagram should include:

 - All containers